appsembler/appsembler-docs/docs/secret_settings.rst

 4. **Source secret_keys during deploy**

-   Be sure to source the secrey_keys file in every action hook on OpenShift where you have to run something related to Django.
+   Be sure to source the secret_keys file in every action hook on OpenShift where you have to run something related to Django.
 To be safe, it would be best to simply source it in all action hooks like this: